 From Toyota to LSD, to Agile

 Did you know that the hip word “lean” goes all the way back to Korea over 60 years ago?
 To be exact, in 1947, Chung Ju-Yung founded Hyundai Group Companies and then dedicated the next 50 years of his life to turning Hyundai into a global conglomerate with over 150 thousand employees.
-Ju-Yung, with whom I had the pleasure of working in 1995-1996 at Hyundai Motors in Seoul (fresh out of college), survived and prospered – not because he had a rich grandfather but because Hyundai was the first to use the so-called “lean manufacturing practices,” which helped the company develop amazing economies of scope and scale, starting with the manufacturing construction (its core industrial business) and about 40 years later leading to cool things like my Hyundai Genesis Coupe or your Hyundai widescreen display.
+Ju-Yung, whom I once had the pleasure of meeting in Seoul (ask me how!), survived and prospered not because he had a rich grandfather but because Hyundai was the first to use the so-called “lean manufacturing practices,” which helped the company develop amazing economies of scope and scale, starting with the manufacturing construction (its core industrial business) and about 40 years later leading to cool things like my Hyundai Genesis Coupe or your Hyundai widescreen display.

 More specifically, lean manufacturing practices have their origins in the so-called Just-in-Time (or JIT) inventory control system – a production strategy that strives to improve a returns on investment by reducing in-process inventories and the associated carrying costs.
 By mid 1950′s, Toyota went on to “adopt” the JIT system, when Taiichi Ohno, and Eiji Toyoda developed what was then called the Toyota Production System, or TPS.
 In turn, because Toyota officially adopted and publicized the approach, it is also historically credited for the lean practices in manufacturing, albeit incorrectly.

-A few decades later, in 2001, Kent Beck studied TPS inside-out and wrote what is known as the awesome Agile Manifesto (every serious product designer and product manager must click this link!) which Mary and Tom Poppendieck dutifully (and wonderfully) transposed into what most people in the world of software know today as Lean Software Development – a concept that was popularized by the book with the same title, which the Poppendiecks published in 2003.
+A few decades later, in 2001, Kent Beck studied TPS inside-out and wrote what is known as the awesome Agile Manifesto, which Mary and Tom Poppendieck dutifully and wonderfully transposed into what most people in the world of manufacturing (and software) know today as Lean Software Development – a concept that was popularized by the book with the same title, which the Poppendiecks published in 2003.

 More about Lean

 The textbook – and the Wikipedia – definition of Lean Software Development is this: LSD is a translation of lean manufacturing and lean IT principles and practices to the software development domain.
 Again, the translation started with the original (be it the chicken or the egg), and the original had little to do with software as we know it.
-In other words, the supposed “break” between software and hardware in the context of usability (and that’s our focus here) is superficial and purely historic.
+In other words, the supposed “break” between software and hardware in the context of usability and customer experience – whether it be in the context of software development or car manufacturing or anything in-between – is superficial and purely historical.
 Now, for the record, lean development – or LSD specifically – can be summarized by seven principles that, according to Wikipedia, are “very close in concept” to their manufacturing counterparts (listed here in the order of importance):